Burnham F.C.: Ground

 Burnham play their games at The 1878 Stadium, previously known as The Gore, Wymers Wood Road, Burnham SL1 8JG.

 In December 2010, Burnham FC applied to the Southern Football League to lay a new third generation (3G) playing surface at The Gore, which was sanctioned in January 2011.
 During July 2021 this new 3G artificial playing surface was installed at the renamed 1878 Stadium, replacing the original grass pitch to provide all year round football for the players, supporters and local community.

-Other teams that currently share the ground since the new 3G pitch has been installed include Burnham U18s, Wargrave FC and Wycombe Wanderers Women FC.
+Other teams that have shared the ground since the 3G pitch was installed include Wargrave FC, Wycombe Wanderers Women FC and from 2023 Southall FC.